hmdqr/Personalized-Greetings-for-WordPress/readme.md

 - Ko-Fi: https://ko-fi.com/abc/

 ## Changelog

+### 1.2

+- Updated the plugin to version 1.2 which includes a new feature that allows you to customize the default nickname for non-logged-in users.
+The plugin now uses the value of the nickname field to change the visitor name for visitor, friend, or guest as a default, as you wish.
+With this update, you can now set "Visitor" as the default nickname for non-logged-in users instead of "Guest".

 ### 1.1
 - Added a check to ensure that the plugin is not accessed directly by verifying that the ABSPATH constant has been defined.
 This helps to prevent potential security vulnerabilities by blocking access to the plugin's files from external sources.
 This change helps to improve the overall security of the plugin.